mvolkmann/blog/src/prolog.md

 The `format_` DCG non-terminal is similar to `format`, but rather than writing to a stream it can be used with `phrase` to capture the output as a list of character atoms.
+This is typically preferred over using `format` so the result can be tested.

 For example:

 ```prolog